Attentions Under the Microscope: A Comparative Study of Resource Utilization for Variants of Self-Attention: Experiments

 \section{Experiments}

-To investigate the performance of various self-attention mechanisms within LLMs, we implemented and compared the listed attention modules using the GPT-2 architecture as the baseline framework.
-All experiments were conducted in a controlled environment to ensure fair comparison.
+To investigate the performance of various self-attention mechanisms within transformer-based models, we implemented and compared the listed attention modules using the described models.
+All experiments were conducted in a controlled environment, with the identical settings, to ensure fair comparison.